nmshd/documentation/_docs_use-cases/use-case-transport-load-peer-file.md

 This use case loads the metadata information of a peer [File]({% link _docs_integrate/data-model-overview.md %}#file) by a `reference` to it.
 This can be the `truncatedReference` of the File itself, which can be obtained from the [File uploader]({% link _docs_use-cases/use-case-transport-upload-own-file.md %}), for example, when [exchanging Files by using Attributes]({% link _docs_integrate/exchange-files-by-using-attributes.md %}), or the `truncatedReference` of a [Token]({% link _docs_integrate/data-model-overview.md %}#token).
-In the latter case, the [Token for the File was previously created]({% link _docs_use-cases/use-case-transport-create-token-for-file.md %}) by the File uploader.
+In the latter case, the [Token for the File was previously created]({% link _docs_use-cases/use-case-transport-create-token-for-file.md %}).
 Loading a peer File is necessary in order to be able to download the actual binary content of the File using the [Download File]({% link _docs_use-cases/use-case-transport-download-file.md %}) use case.

 ## Parameters